RyanKHawkins/RyanKHawkins/README.md

 #### Hello, my name is Ryan Hawkins.
-My username on Twitch, Twitter, and here is F5DevLife, because becoming a software developer will be a fresh start for me in my second career.
-I've been a correctional officer for the past 16+ years, and I'm looking for something new that excites me; I believe programmer will be a good fit for me.
+My username on Twitch, Twitter, and here is F5DevLife, because becoming a software developer will be my fresh start in my second career.
+I've been a correctional officer for the past 16+ years, and I'm looking for something new that excites me; I believe programming will be a good fit for me.

 ### Favorite Languages:
 - Javascript